WebberZone/crp-taxonomy/readme.txt

 = Contribute =

-Contextual Related Posts Taxonomy Tools is open for contribution on [Github](https://github.com/ajaydsouza/crp-taxonomy)
+Related Posts by Categories and Tags is open for contribution on [Github](https://github.com/ajaydsouza/crp-taxonomy)

 So, if you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.